Expert Disability Housing Advisory Panel

 He is also the Vice-President of the Community Living Association, which runs a small housing project that houses people with an intellectual disability.

-Alan’s understanding of how different housing organisations and systems operate, rental systems and the importance of people feeling a sense of control and security in relation to their housing will offer valuable perspectives in his role on the Expert Panel.
+Alan’s understanding of how different housing organisations and systems operate, rental systems, and the importance of people feeling a sense of control and security in relation to their housing, will offer valuable perspectives in his role on the Expert Panel.

 Nigel Webb

 In his work with QDN, Nigel was one of the appointed 22 ‘Housing Champions’.
-Nigel was co-Chair of the National Disability and Carers Advisory Council from Aug 2018 to Nov 2019.
+Nigel was co-Chair of the National Disability and Carers Advisory Council from August 2018 to November 2019.

 Nigel was an inaugural member of the Queensland Disability Advisory Council (QDAC) providing advice to the Queensland Government on its disability action plans and portfolio areas for 5 years and was reappointed to QDAC in 2022.